tassalor1/Digit_Recognition/README.md

 ## **Overview**
 The goal of this project is to create an easy-to-use application that enables users to input a digit image through drag and drop and receive a classification from the trained CNN model.
 The project consists of three main components:

 **CNN Model**: A deep learning model built using TensorFlow and Keras, trained on the MNIST dataset for handwritten digit recognition.
 The model architecture includes multiple convolutional layers, pooling layers, dropout layers, and a fully connected dense layer to perform the classification task.
-The model achieves a 98.93% test accuracy score in recognizing the digits from the dataset.
+The model achieves a 98.93% test accuracy score in recognising the digits from the dataset.

 **Front-end**: A simple web interface built with HTML, CSS, and JavaScript, where users can drag and drop digit images and receive the classification results.The design is styled using the [98.css](https://jdan.github.io/98.css/#table-view) library, which gives the interface a retro Windows 98-inspired appearance, and incorporates icons from the [Win98 Icons](https://win98icons.alexmeub.com/) collection for a consistent vintage look.